 Where a visa-holding student's studies are terminated by the Progress Panel the student's change of circumstances will be reported to UKVI and the University will withdraw its sponsorship of the student.
 The student will then be required to leave the UK.

-Your attendance will be monitored and reviewed in line with the new Student Attendance policy for academic year 2022/23.
+Your attendance will be monitored and reviewed in line with the Student Attendance policy for academic year 2023/24.
 If you fail to maintain satisfactory levels of attendance in line with this policy you will receive notifications to take appropriate action.

 In more serious cases, students who fail to attend classes may be referred to Progress Panels acting on behalf of Boards of Examiners and they can have their studies terminated.
-Further information about progress and attendance can be found in the 'Guide on the Progress of Students on Taught Programmes of Study' which can be found at liverpool.ac.uk/media/livacuk/tqsd/code-of-practice-on-assessment/appendix E cop assess.pdf
+Further information about progress and attendance can be found in the 'Guide on the Progress of Students on Taught Programmes of Study' which can be found at liverpool.ac.uk/media/livacuk/tqsd/code-of-practice-on-assessment/appendix_E_cop_assess.pdf

-The new Student Attendance policy for academic year 2022/23 also includes what to do to report any absences.
+The Student Attendance policy for academic year 2023/24 also includes what to do to report any absences.